Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Introduction

-One advantage of our approach is that twisting pairs are straightforward to compute when the Hopf algebras are presented by explicit generators and relations (see \Cref{thm:twistingpair}).
+An advantage of using twisting pairs here is that these pairs are straightforward to compute when the Hopf algebras are presented by explicit generators and relations (see \Cref{thm:twistingpair}).
 Moreover, any twisting pair of a graded Hopf algebra $H$ gives rise to a 2-cocycle of $H$ through a simple formula.
 Since Zhang twists preserve graded module categories, using our results, we may deduce that many algebraic properties are maintained under 2-cocycle twists given by these twisting pairs.
-So for the remainder of the paper, we focus on computing possible twisting pairs for various Hopf algebras that satisfy the twisting conditions in \Cref{defn:twisting conditions}.
+So for the remainder of the paper, we focus on computing possible twisting pairs for various Hopf algebras that satisfy the twisting conditions (\textbf{T1})-(\textbf{T2}).

 Our first class of examples is the family of universal quantum groups from Manin's discussion of the possibility of ``hidden symmetry" in noncommutative projective algebraic geometry (\Cref{sec:Manin}).
 In \cite{Manin2018}, Manin showed that certain universal quantum groups can coact on the homogeneous coordinate ring of an (embedded) projective variety, and these quantum groups are typically much larger than the honest automorphism groups of the variety.
-Recently, these universal quantum groups are extensively studied from the point of view of noncommutative invariant theory \cite{BDV13, Chirvasitu-Walton-Wang2019,Dubois-Violette2005,WW2016} and their corepresentation theories are investigated through the Tannaka-Krein formalism \cite{vdb2017}.
+Recently, these universal quantum groups have been extensively studied from the point of view of noncommutative invariant theory \cite{BDV13, Chirvasitu-Walton-Wang2019,Dubois-Violette2005,WW2016} and their corepresentation theories are investigated through the Tannaka-Krein formalism \cite{vdb2017}.
 Our result is as follows.

 \begin{introdethm}[\Cref{thm:twist-aut} and \Cref{2cocycle-twist}] Every twisting pair of the universal quantum group $\uaut(A)$ associated to a quadratic algebra $A$ is given by a graded algebra automorphism of $A$ in an explicit way.
 As a consequence, the corepresentation theory of $\uaut(A)$ only depends on the graded module cateogory over $A$. \end{introdethm}